MockingbirdME/game_md/Dev's D20 version/core rules.md

     - *parrying* the weapon's base damage is reduced by one and a character wielding this weapon gains a parry bonus to their melee defense bonus equal to half, round up, their rank in the *parry secondary skill (personal defense)* (a character's total parry bonus can not exceed their rank in the *parry secondary skill (personal defense)*).
     - *pole-arm* A character wielding this weapon two-handed gains a parry bonus to their melee defense bonus equal to one plus half, round up, their rank in the *parry secondary skill (personal defense)* (a character's total parry bonus can not exceed their rank in the *parry secondary skill (personal defense)*).
     - *weighted* the weapon's base damage and max body damage bonus are increased by one.
-**Size:** a weapon's size determines the starting value for its base damage and max body damage bonus, as well as details on the rules for wielding it two handed.
+**Size:** a melee weapon's size determines the starting value for its base damage and max body damage bonus, as well as details on the rules for wielding it two handed.
     - *brawling*
         - Base Damage: 1
         - Max Body Damage Bonus: +1